armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 This document describes ZIP files and all of the different variants that have been encountered while working on BANG.
-While there are some references to BANG this document is by no means exclusive to BANG and more of a generic documentation of quirks encountered in real life ZIP files and how some have perverted the ZIP file format.
+While there are some references to BANG this document is by no means exclusive to BANG and more of a generic documentation of unclarities in the specifications, differences between different ZIP implementations, quirks encountered in real life ZIP files and how some are creatively using the ZIP file format contradicting the official specifications.

 Some of the information in this document has already been published in a blog post which you can find at: